-- Required textbook: - o Whitney and Rolfes, Understanding Nutrition, Cengage, 2021. - O The e-book format of this text is relatively inexpensive, searchable, and contains additional materials for learning.
-Unless you intend to pursue additional nutrition or biochemistry courses, do not buy the hard cover version of this book. - o The book can be purchase via the following link: https://www.cengage.com/c/understanding-nutrition-16e-whitney/9780357447512PF/ - You may purchase earlier editions of this book but please note that errors in earlier versions have been corrected in the more recent versions.
+- Required textbook: - o Whitney and Rolfes, Understanding Nutrition, Cengage, 2022. - The e-book format of this text is relatively inexpensive, searchable, and contains additional materials for learning.
+Unless you intend to pursue additional nutrition or biochemistry courses, do not buy the hard cover version of this book. - The book can be purchase via the following link: https://getenrolled.com and entering the course key: MTPNJHZ30RJM - You may purchase earlier editions of this book but please note that errors in earlier versions have been corrected in the more recent versions.
 Do not purchase any edition earlier than 14th edition. - Additional assigned readings and articles will be posted on Canvas.